diethardsteiner/diethardsteiner.github.io/_posts/2015-06-06-PDI-Hadoop-Dev-Env.md

 You should be able to start Hive CLI without problems now.

+Since Hive is moving away from MapReduce to Spark, you should also have a look at [Hive on Spark: Getting Started](Hive on Spark: Getting Started)

 ### HiveServer2

-To connect to Hive via JDBC, we have to set up **HiveServer2**.
+To connect to Hive via JDBC (and beeline client, which uses JDBC), we have to set up **HiveServer2**.

 > **Note**: These days **Hive** supports transactions (ACID) and also the `UPDATE` and `DELETE` command.
 These features rely on dedicated locking tables in the metastore tables, which are managed by at least one **Zookeeper** instance ([Source](http://www.cloudera.com/content/cloudera/en/documentation/cdh4/v4-3-1/CDH4-Installation-Guide/cdh4ig_topic_18_5.html)).
 For our setup, we do not require any of these features and hence also not **Zookeeper**.

 Configuring **HiveServer2**: For the very basic setup no configuration is required.
 If you require transaction etc, then you will have to amend the configuration details.
+See for more details [Setting Up HiveServer2](https://cwiki.apache.org/confluence/display/Hive/Setting+Up+HiveServer2)

-Next let's start HiveServer2:
+Next let's start **HiveServer2**:

 ```
 hiveserver2